Sara Underwood Sizzles In White Floral Mini Dress On Vacation In Utah

 Former Playboy Playmate of the Year Sara Underwood is accustomed to tantalizing her 9.2 million Instagram followers with sizzling shots of her curvy body.
 Just yesterday, as The Inquisitr reported, the blonde bombshell shared a snap of herself in a tiny bikini as she got wet in an outdoor shower.
 The bikini barely covered her ample assets, and fans lost their minds over the shot.

 In her most recent post, Underwood opted to showcase a sweeter side of her style with a dress from the retailer Pretty Little Thing.
 Underwood called the look a “perfect summer dress” in the caption of her post, and also highlighted the gorgeous scenery in Utah.
 Underwood loves to pack her bags and hit the road.
-While she spends a lot of her time in the Pacific Northwest working on a cabin building project with her partner, Jacob Witzling, she also finds time to see other states and natural beauties.
+While she spends a lot of her time in the Pacific Northwest working on a cabin-building project with her partner, Jacob Witzling, she also finds time to see other states and natural beauties.

 She shared a double Instagram update that highlighted the dress, which had plenty of interesting details.
 The dress had a square neckline that showed off Underwood’s collar bones but kept her cleavage mostly hidden.
 The look had long sleeves with a ruffled detail at the wrist and a slight puff at the shoulder.
 A band of fabric created a defined waist that accentuated the bombshell’s hourglass figure, and the length of the dress was short enough to showcase plenty of her toned legs.